Embrace Guild Leadership

-PvP: (Player versus Player) - A PvP guild revolves greatly around PvP, obviously.
-They participate in Battlegrounds, Arena, and often time’s world PvP.
+- PvP (Player vs. Player): A PvP guild revolves greatly around PvP, obviously.
+They participate in Battlegrounds, Arenas, and oftentimes world PvP.
 If you are very knowledgeable in PvP and would like to lead a team to victory in Rated Battlegrounds and arenas, then perhaps you should consider turning your guild into a PvP guild.
 Just keep in mind that you will have to lead ‘successful’ PvP matches.
-You will be the leader and will be telling people the game plan, if you do this poorly, and your teams fail often, then people will not want to stay in your guild.
+You will be the leader and will be telling people the game plan—if you do this poorly, and your teams fail often, then people will not want to stay in your guild.

-PvE: (Player vs. Environment) – This is what my guild is.
+- PvE (Player vs. Environment): This is what my guild is.
 A PvE guild is one that focuses on raiding and running dungeons.
 For example, my guild has a core raiding group that has raided since Firelands and will continue raiding into Warlords of Draenor.
-However, we are not only limited to raiding, we level up new characters and run dungeons, we run heroics at higher levels, and help each other with quests.
-If you plan to run a PvE guild, you need to be prepared to run weekly raids, or at least have someone that you trust to lead raids every week.
-You need to have a basic understanding of how the classes function together, and how to fight the bosses in raids.
+However, we are not only limited to raiding, but we also level up new characters and run dungeons, we run heroics at higher levels, and help each other with quests.
+If you plan to run a PvE guild, you need to be prepared to run weekly raids or at least have someone that you trust lead raids every week.
+You need to have a basic understanding of how the classes function together and how to fight the bosses in raids.
 You will be the one responsible for making sure the raid is prepared to fight.
-Meaning, make sure that people understand their roles, know how to play their class, and make sure you explain the fights thoroughly.
+Make sure that people understand their roles, know how to play their class, and make sure you explain the fights thoroughly.

-Role-play: I’ll be honest, I’m not entirely sure how Role-play guilds function, but it should be pretty self-explanatory.
+- Role-play: I’ll be honest, I’m not entirely sure how Role-play guilds function, but it should be pretty self-explanatory.
 All of the members need to be greatly interested in Role-play, and you should conduct many RP sessions to keep the guild active.
-Be prepared to have to explain the basics and rules of role-play to new players, and take care of any drama that might ensue.
+Be prepared to have to explain the basics and rules of role-playing to new players and take care of any drama that might ensue.

-General/social: If it comes down to it and you still aren’t sure what type of guild you want to be, you can always at least start out as a “casual/General/Social” type guild and do a little bit of everything.
-When I first started my guild I wasn’t interested in raiding or anything else so just classified us as a social type guild.
-Eventually I started getting quite a bit of members and they wanted to start raiding so, I gave it a try.
-Maybe this is what you have to do to figure out your guilds purpose.
+- General/Social: If it comes down to it and you still aren’t sure what type of guild you want to be, you can always at least start out as a “casual/General/Social” type guild and do a little bit of everything.
+When I first started my guild, I wasn’t interested in raiding or anything else, so I just classified us as a social-type guild.
+Eventually, I started getting quite a few members, and they wanted to start raiding, so I gave it a try.
+Maybe this is what you have to do to figure out your guild's purpose.

 When you go to advertise your guild in trade chat, you aren’t going to want to type it out every time.
-So, in these cases you will want to make a macro.
+So, in these cases, you will want to make a macro.
 If you don’t know how to make a macro, type “/m” and a popup box will appear.
 You will click “new” and type out your message.
 Once you are finished, you can click that macro button every time you want to advertise.
-Remember to not spam it though!
+Remember not to spam it, though!
 Only advertise every once in a while.
-The following is a Sample macro:
+The following is a sample macro:

 “<Souls of Darkness> is a level 25 guild recruiting more members to join our ranks!
 We do a little bit of everything, raid, dungeon, pvp, quest.
 We are very friendly, social, and help is always there when you need it.
 Contact me or any member online for more information or an invite!”

-I do NOT recommend doing this, because it can be extremely annoying to the other people, but it’s something to consider if you can’t get many people to join your guild any other way.
-You can search for people, typically people from levels 1–10, and if they don’t have a guild you can say something like:
+I do NOT recommend doing this because it can be extremely annoying to the other people, but it’s something to consider if you can’t get many people to join your guild any other way.
+You can search for people, typically people from levels 1–10, and if they don’t have a guild, you can say something like: